Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/5_OpenCV_Computer_Vision_Course.md

 > [!Note]
 >
-> **Note: The camera is not hot-swappable.
+> **The camera is not hot-swappable.
 Please ensure it is plugged into the USB interface on the Raspberry Pi motherboard before powering on the Raspberry Pi**
->

 (1) Connect the camera to the Raspberry Pi controller and start the Raspberry Pi.
 After the Raspberry Pi is booted up successfully, establish the connection between the Raspberry Pi and VNC.